Galena, Alaska - Flood Recovery

 During the spring break up in May of 2013, flood waters carrying massive ice chunks from the Yukon River inundated nearly 90% of the homes, businesses, and government facilities in the small town of Galena, Alaska.
 An ice jam downriver caused floodwaters to rise and back up overbank in Galena.
 House-sized chunks of ice mowed down the native birch trees and ripped homes off of pilings.
 Most areas received between seven and nine feet of water.
 The event forced nearly all of the 472 residents to evacuate by air to Fairbanks and Anchorage as waters quickly rose and local roads became impassable.

-Snow and freezing temperatures typically begin in late September, so many residents would be unable to return until their homes were safe and habitable.
+Snow and freezing temperatures typically begin in late September, so the recovery timeline needed to be expedited to get critical facilities back up before the fall.
 Galena residents, volunteers and contractors worked hard throughout the summer to repair and rebuild as many homes and facilities as quickly as possible.
 Destroyed homes and critical infrastructure – including septic and sewer systems – were the highest priority to complete before the Yukon froze.

 The expedited rebuilding process involved significant logistical challenges.
 With no road or rail system connecting Galena to other communities in Alaska, people and goods – including emergency supplies and building materials – must be brought in via barge or plane.
-Hundreds of contractors and volunteers arrived by air requiring temporary lodging and feeding.
 Timelines were highly dependent on weather conditions, supply availability, and higher prices, which impacted the timely arrival of critical personnel and materials recovery projects were depending on.